JeremyPiris/JeremyPiris/README.md

 ### Hi there 👋

+I am studying data science with Datascientest.com in order to become a Data Analyst.

+I also do web development in my spare time.

+Have a look at my LinkedIn profile : https://www.linkedin.com/in/jeremy-piris/

 <!--
 **JeremyPiris/JeremyPiris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.